 In Italy, many quotes from Hell have actually become proverbial.
 It's also worth nothing that about 15% of the most-used words in the modern Italian language were first used in literature by Dante in the Comedy.

 This is because the Comedy is one of the first works to be written in Italian, rather than Latin.

-Rhyming With Itself: Done intentionally.
-To prevent any sense of blasphemy, Dante only rhymed the word "Christ" with "Christ."note mind you, it is much easier to find words rhyming with Christ ("Christo") in Italian than English Notable in that he had to do it only three times due to the rhyming system of the Comedy (ABA CAC).
+Rhyming with Itself: Done intentionally.
+To prevent any sense of blasphemy, Dante only rhymed the word "Christ" with "Christ."note mind you, it is much easier to find words rhyming with Christ ("Christo") in Italian than English Notable in that he had to do it only three times due to the rhyming system of the Comedy (ABA BCB CDC ...
+YZY Z).

 Sacred Hospitality: Ptolomaea, the second to last round of the ninth circle of Hell, is reserved for those who betrayed their guests.
 Souls there are buried in ice with just their faces exposed, but their eyes frozen so they cannot weep.
 And they are sent to Hell before they're dead, their bodies becoming vessels for Demonic Possession.

 Satan: Although he's a rather weak and pitiful (albeit gigantic) being, stuck in ice at the very bottom of Hell and chewing on Judas, Brutus, and Cassius; he doesn't even put up a fight when Dante and Virgil climb down his body to access the path to Purgatory.

 Dante's description of Satan may be the first time he appears with bat wings.

 In Purgatorio, we learn that the island of Purgatory is the only piece of land in antipodes, surrounded by a huge ocean that covers one full hemisphere.